1977 New York Yankees season

 The 1977 New York Yankees season was the 75th season for the Yankees.
-The team won the World Series, which was the 21st title in franchise history and the first under the ownership of George Steinbrenner.
-New York was managed by Billy Martin, and played at Yankee Stadium in The Bronx.
-The season was brought to life years later in the book and drama-documentary, The Bronx is Burning.
+The team finished with a record of 100–62 and won the World Series.
+The series victory was the 21st title in franchise history and the first under the ownership of George Steinbrenner.
+New York was managed by Billy Martin and played at Yankee Stadium in The Bronx.
+The season was brought to life years later in the book and drama-documentary The Bronx is Burning.
 The Yankees also hosted the 1977 Major League Baseball All-Star Game.
 To date, this is the most recent time the All-Star Game host team has won the World Series the same year.

 Offseason

 The Yankees signed Reggie Jackson to a five-year contract, totaling $2.96 million, on November 29, 1976.
 Upon arriving in New York, Jackson asked for uniform number 9, which he had worn in Oakland and Baltimore.
 However, that number was being worn by third baseman Graig Nettles.
 So, noting that then-all-time home run leader Hank Aaron had just retired, Jackson asked for and received number 44, Aaron's number.